-Steblay, Wells, and Douglass (2014) conducted a meta-analysis of this post-identification effect based on data of 21 studies involving 7,000 participants from the United States, Canada, Europe, and Australia.
-They found that when an innocent person was chosen from a lineup, confirming feedback increased witnesses’ memory clarity of the culprit, memory for culprit’s facial details, and their certainty in their (false) memories.
+Steblay, Wells and Douglass (2014) conducted a meta-analysis of the post-identification effect based on the data of 21 studies that involved 7,000 participants from the United States, Canada, Europe, and Australia.
+They found that when an innocent person was chosen from a lineup, confirming feedback increased witnesses’ memory clarity of the culprit, memory of the culprit’s facial details and their certainty in their (false) memories.
 The effect sizes of the post-identification effect on memory clarity and memory for facial details were medium to large in the reviewed studies (mean Cohen’s d of 0.69 and 0.65, respectively).

-Many studies on post-identification effects have been conducted in the artificial environment of the laboratory.
-However, Wright and Skagerberg (2007) tested whether eyewitnesses (victims and bystanders) to real crimes would change their responses to meta-memory questions after receiving feedback from the police.
-The authors evaluated actual eyewitnesses in the United Kingdom and observed that after police officers told the witnesses that they identified the true culprit, witnesses claimed better memories for faces and events compared with those who were told by the police that they did not identify the true culprit.
+Many studies on post-identification effects have been conducted in the artificial environment of a laboratory.
+However, Wright and Skagerberg (2007) tested whether eyewitnesses, both victims and bystanders, of real crimes would change their responses to meta-memory questions after receiving feedback from the police.
+The researchers evaluated actual eyewitnesses in the United Kingdom and observed that after police officers had told the witnesses that they had identified the true culprit, witnesses claimed better memories for faces and events compared to those who had been told by the police that they had not identified the true culprit.

-Misinformation from Co-witnesses
+Misinformation from co-witnesses

-Crimes often involve multiple witnesses and hence, discussions among co-witnesses are common.
+Crimes often involve multiple witnesses and accordingly, discussions among co-witnesses are common.
 In September 2003, a famous Swedish politician, Ann Lindh was murdered in a shopping mall.
-Witnesses discussed and influenced each other while they were kept in a room, such that the police collected erroneuous information about the identity of the perpetrator.
-The perpetrator was finally caught on the basis of DNA traces, but he did not match the descriptions of the witnesses.
-Skagerberg and Wright (2008) studied the frequency of co-witness discussions at a UK Identification Suite.
-They found that 88% of the sampled eyewitnesses reported having seen co-witnesses at the crime scene and of these 58% discussed the crime with their co-witnesses on topics such as crime details and suspect details.
-This suggests that during such discussion, memory errors can easily be formed.
+Witnesses discussed and influenced each other while they were kept in a room to the extent that the police collected erroneous information about the identity of the perpetrator.
+The perpetrator was finally caught on the basis of DNA traces; however, he did not match the descriptions given by the witnesses.
+Skagerberg and Wright (2008) studied the frequency of co-witness discussions at a United Kingdom identification suite.
+They found that 88% of the sampled eyewitnesses reported having seen co-witnesses at the crime scene and of these, 58% discussed the crime with their co-witnesses including details of the crime and suspect.
+This suggests that during such discussions memory errors can easily be formed.

-Indeed, discussions with co-witnesses can be a source of misinformation and thus influence witness’ memory reports; a phenomenon that has been called memory conformity (for possible mechanisms, see Wright, Memon, Skagerberg, & Gabbert, 2009).
-Gabbert, Memon, and Allan (2003) first used a novel procedure where pairs of participants watched a different video of the same event; they were later encouraged to discuss the event with each other.
+Indeed, discussions with co-witnesses can be a source of misinformation and thus, may influence witness’ memory reports; this phenomenon has been referred to as memory conformity (for possible mechanisms, see Wright, Memon, Skagerberg, & Gabbert, 2009).
+Gabbert, Memon and Allan (2003) first employed a novel procedure where pairs of participants watched a different video of the same event; they were later encouraged to discuss the event with each other.
 The large majority (71%) of witnesses falsely recalled items acquired during the discussion with other co-witnesses.
-Witnesses who initiated the discussion were most likely to impact the other witness’s memories (Gabbert, Memon, & Wright, 2006).
-Moreover, misinformation from familiar people (e.g., a friend or a romantic partner) has been shown to be more likely to be accepted than misinformation from a stranger (Hope, Ost, Gabbert, Healey, & Lenton, 2008).
-Recent research indicates that memory conformity is apparent in both children and adults (e.g., Otgaar, Howe, Brackmann, & van Helvoort, 2017).
+Witnesses who initiated the discussion were most likely to have an effect on the other witness’ memories (Gabbert, Memon, & Wright, 2006).
+Furthermore, misinformation from familiar people such as a friend or a romantic partner has been shown to be more likely to be accepted than misinformation from a stranger (Hope, Ost, Gabbert, Healey, & Lenton, 2008).
+Recent research has revealed that memory conformity is apparent in both children and adults (e.g., Otgaar, Howe, Brackmann, & van Helvoort, 2017).